Best Montessori Toys for 2-Year-Olds: 8 Worth Buying

 You don't need all eight of these.
 If we had to equip a two-year-old's shelf with just three items from this list, we'd choose:

-That’s €34–79 for a genuinely solid Montessori-aligned setup.
-Add a few practical life activities from around the house (pouring beans between jugs, sponge squeezing, sock matching) and you’re well ahead of any child drowning in a mountain of plastic.
+That's €34–79 for a genuinely solid Montessori-aligned setup.
+Add a few practical life activities from around the house (pouring beans between jugs, sponge squeezing, sock matching, or real cleaning tools for practical life) and you're well ahead of any child drowning in a mountain of plastic.
 For tips on displaying these beautifully, see our guide to setting up a Montessori shelf.

 [Want to understand the philosophy behind these choices?
 Read: What is Montessori?
 A No-Nonsense Guide for Curious Parents]